kineticstoolkit/kineticstoolkit_pushrimkinetics/README.md

 # kineticstoolkit_pushrimkinetics

-Provide functions to process kinetic data from instrumented wheelchair wheels such as the SmartWheel, picture below.
+Provide functions to process kinetic data from instrumented wheelchair wheels such as the SmartWheel, pictured below.

 ![SmartWheel](SmartWheel.jpg)